 umount boot root

-- Remove the SD card, insert it into the Raspberry Pi, and apply 5V power.
+- Remove the SD card, insert it into the Raspberry Pi, and power on the device.

 - SSH to the IP address given to the board by your router.